 Medal competition

-The 50th anniversary of Decimal Day, or ‘D-Day’ as it became known, falls in February 2021 and, as part of this anniversary celebration, the Royal Mint Museum is hosting a medal design competition open to all undergraduate university students.
+The 50th anniversary of Decimal Day, or ‘D-Day’ as it became known, fell in February 2021 and, as part of this anniversary celebration, the Royal Mint Museum hosted a medal design competition open to all undergraduate university students.

-The anniversary falls on 15th February 2021 and designs for both the obverse and reverse of the medal are being commissioned.
+The anniversary fell on 15th February 2021 and designs for both the obverse and reverse of the medal were commissioned.

-Students are allowed a free hand to approach the design of the medal in whatever way they wish but it is hoped the advice set out below will provide useful direction.
+Students were allowed a free hand to approach the design of the medal in whatever way they wished and the advice set out below will provide useful direction.

-The design brief outlines guidance on the theme, the technical and legal requirements and prize.
+The design brief outlined guidance on the theme, the technical and legal requirements and prize.

-All the designs will be inspected by a judging panel comprising Dr Kevin Clancy, Director of the Royal Mint Museum, Gordon Summers, the Royal Mint Chief Engraver, and Stephen Raw, artist and lettering expert.
+All the designs were inspected by a judging panel comprising Dr Kevin Clancy, Director of the Royal Mint Museum, Gordon Summers, the Royal Mint Chief Engraver, and Stephen Raw, artist and lettering expert.

-The winning artist will receive a prize of £750 and two copies of their medal, struck by the Royal Mint.
-Examples of the medal will also be retained by the Royal Mint Museum as part of the permanent collection.
+The winning artist recieved a prize of £750 and two copies of their medal, struck by the Royal Mint.
+Examples of the medal were retained by the Royal Mint Museum as part of the permanent collection.

 Design inspiration